lazyxeon/Genesis-Code-Protocol/GRCP most recent variants/GCP_v43_5_FULL.md

-# The Genesis Recursive Code Protocol v43.5: Recursive Convergence Edition (GCP v43.5)
+# The Genesis Code Protocol v43.5:  Convergence Edition (GCP v43.5)

 ## ⚙️ Introduction

-The Genesis Recursive Code Protocol (GCP) is a fully structured, recursive, symbolic, and tool-assisted protocol for AI-driven invention.
+The Genesis Code Protocol (GCP) is a fully structured, recursive, symbolic, and tool-assisted protocol for AI-driven invention.
 Version 43.5 represents the integration of Tree-of-Thought (ToT) mechanisms with the original GCP spiral structure.
 This edition enhances invention discovery, execution, and validation through a layered approach that includes Socratic divergence, emergent recursion, and scientific-style debates with agent personas.

 **Primary Goals**:
 - Discover high-potential invention prompts using structured thought divergence